wonkatin/bubble-sort-lab/readme.md

 ## Algorithm Outline

-- In the outer loop, perform one pass of the whole list, comparing pairs, for EACH number in your list.
+- In the outer loop, run the inner loop once for EACH number in your list.
+(Since you'll have to perform one pass of the whole list for each element in the list.)
-- In the inner loop, you will perform each actual pass, performing the following steps:
+- In the inner loop, you will run each actual pass, performing the following steps:
   1. Compare each number to the next.
   2. Check if they're in the wrong order.
   3. If they are... swap them!